 - 1. Understand the importance of a food frequency questionnaire (FFQ). - 2.
 Be able to fill out the food frequency questionnaires to recognize their eating patterns. - 3.
-Learn to record their daily fruit, vegetable, grain, dairy, and meat/bean servings in a food record.
+Learn to record their daily fruit, vegetable, grain, dairy, and meat/bean servings.

 Material: